Mountain Paradise Ltd. – Terms & Conditions

 Before you enter into a contract with us, we reserve the right to change any of the facilities, services or prices described in our brochures or website.
 If a change occurs you will be advised at the time of booking.

 It is unlikely we will have to make any changes to your tour after you book.
 However, we plan the arrangements many months in advance and may occasionally have to make changes.
 Most changes are minor.
 Flight timings and carriers shown in the brochure are subject to change.
 A change of carrier or flight timings will not be considered a major change.
 If a major change becomes necessary, we will advise you of the change as soon as possible.
 Whether a change is ‘major’ depends on the nature of the tour and may include: alteration to the scheduled departure or return time of your flight by more than 12 hours; a change to a lower standard of accommodation; or a change of departure airport (excluding a change between London airports).
-When a major change occurs, you will have the choice of either accepting the change, purchasing another available tour from us, or cancelling your tour, in which case we shall refund you in full.
 In all cases, except where a major change arises from circumstances amounting to force majeure or consolidation (see below), we will pay you, as a minimum, compensation as detailed below:

 |Period before departure within which a major change is notified to you||Compensation per person|